gatblau/neus/readme.md

 - [PAMM](pamm/readme.md): provides the automation scripts to deploy different  environments to run applications built on the PAMM stack for web development (Play/AngularJS/MariaDB/MongoDB).
 - [JAMM](jamm/readme.md): provides the automation scripts to deploy different  environments to run applications built on the JAMM stack for enterprise integration (JBoss Fuse/ActiveMQ/MariaDB/MongoDB).

-## Getting Started

-See the [Getting Started](lib/docs/getting_started.md) guide for details of how to build and use the CI Tools environment.